-But what about skateboards, roller skates, or rollerblades?
-Can you get convicted of DUI in California while shredding on a skateboard?
 If you were recently convicted of any sort of DUI in Los Angeles, it is always the best course of action to get legal help from a Los Angeles DUI lawyer.
+Here’s what you need to know about DUIs and human-powered vehicles in this state.

 What Is a Vehicle in California’s DUI Laws?

-You can be arrested and charged while riding a horse because you are moving because the animal is quite literally horse-powered.
-But when you take to the streets on a giant bouncy ball or a pogo stick or a pair of roller blades or a skateboard, then you are propelling these vehicles using human power and do not fit into the statutes concerning California DUI laws.
+You can be arrested and charged with DUI while riding a horse because you are moving because the animal is quite literally horse-powered.
+You can’t get a DUI on a pogo stick, a pair of rollerblades, or a skateboard.
+These aren’t considered vehicles.

-The one exception to this human-powered rule is the bicycle.
+The one exception to the human-powered rule is the bicycle.
 There is a law that deals specifically with outlawing operating a bicycle while impaired by alcohol or drugs.

-Skateboarding DUI Is a No-Go, but Other Issues Can Slow Your Roll
+You Can’t Get a DUI on a Skateboard, but Other Issues Can Slow Your Roll

 - Skating while impaired can affect coordination, balance, and judgment, causing accidents and injuries.